15 Must-Have Winter Essentials, According To Fashion Insiders

 Elevated Essentials

-"Channel your best off-duty chic by leveling up your layering game this season for a look that is both effortlessly elegant, and practical for the colder temperatures at the same time.
-Focus on elevated essentials with relaxed silhouettes in high-quality fabrics which prioritize sophistication even in your most casual moments.
-Think knitwear and loungewear in luxury fabrications like leather jogging pants from Bottega Veneta." — Brigitte Chartrand, VP of Womenswear Buying at Ssense.
+"Channel your best off-duty chic by levelling up your layering game this season for a look that is both effortlessly elegant, and practical for the colder temperatures at the same time.
+Focus on elevated essentials with relaxed silhouettes in high-quality fabrics which prioritise sophistication even in your most casual moments.
+Think knitwear and loungewear in luxury fabrications like leather jogging pants from Bottega Veneta". — Brigitte Chartrand, VP of Womenswear Buying at Ssense.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by us.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, we may earn a commission.